GuillaumeDorschner/FitQuest/README.md

 cd FitQuest
 ```

+You need to put your OpenAI Key in the file `gradle.properties` in the root folder of the project.``

 Then launch Android Studio.
 And open the project from the folder where you cloned it.
 And you're good to go!

 ## Requirements